iZemil/job/interview/algorithms/medium/sum-4-1.md

 ---
 tags: [Medium, Array, 'Hash Table, Two Pointers']
+title: Sum of the 4
 ---

-# Sum 4

 Given an array `nums` of **n** integers and an integer `target`, are there elements **a**, **b**, **c**, and **d** in `nums` such that **a** + **b** + **c** + **d** = `target`?
 Find all unique quadruplets in the array which gives the sum of `target`.

-**Note:**

-The solution set must not contain duplicate quadruplets.
+> The solution set must not contain duplicate quadruplets.

 **Example:**

 ```
-Given array nums = [1, 0, -1, 0, -2, 2], and target = 0.
+Input: nums = [1, 0, -1, 0, -2, 2], target = 0

-A solution set is:
+Output:
 [
   [-1,  0, 0, 1],
   [-2, -1, 1, 2],